 Here is where you, as documentor, describe construction of desing models used to produce the brand images of The CentOS Project.
-In this description you can include image dimensions, color information, image location inside CentOS Distribution filesystem, packaging and similar things.
+In this description you can include image dimensions, color information, image location inside CentOS Distribution filesystem, image packaging and similar things.

-The path to this directory is considered auxiliar path of 'trunk/Identity/Models/Brands' master path.
+The path to this file is considered auxiliar to 'trunk/Identity/Models/Brands' master path because it provides the description required to let everyone know how to build design models used to produce the brand images of The CentOS Project.